Six Years of Mesothelioma Immunotherapy: From First Approval to 2026

-For 16 years between 2004 and 2020, mesothelioma treatment did not meaningfully change.
+For about 16 years between 2004 and 2020, mesothelioma treatment did not meaningfully change.
 The standard of care was cisplatin combined with pemetrexed, a regimen that extended median survival by about three months over older options and left most patients with few choices when it stopped working.

 That era ended on October 2, 2020, when the FDA approved the combination of nivolumab (Opdivo) and ipilimumab (Yervoy) as first-line treatment for unresectable pleural mesothelioma.
 It was the first new first-line treatment for the disease in more than a decade, and it was the first immunotherapy regimen the FDA had ever approved for mesothelioma.